Sign Up for the Utah Snow and Avalanche Workshop (USAW) on December 7th!

 Max Forgensi

-Issued by Max Forgensi for
+Issued by Max Forgensi on

-Monday, February 11, 2013
+Monday morning, February 11, 2013

 The Bottom Line for today will be an Avalanche Danger of Considerable for any new soft wind slabs which has developed on leeward sides of slopes and ridges in the La Sal and Abajo mountain ranges on steep slopes greater than 35 degrees.